nirsky/react-native-size-matters/README.md

 ```

-* `scale(size: number)` - will return linear scaled result of the provided size, based on your device's screen width.
+* `scale(size: number)`
+Will return linear scaled result of the provided size, based on your device's screen width.
-* `verticalScale(size: number)` - will return linear scaled result of the provided size, based on your device's screen height.
+* `verticalScale(size: number)`
+Will return linear scaled result of the provided size, based on your device's screen height.

-* `moderateScale(size: number, factor?: number)` - sometimes you don't want to scale everything in a linear manner, that's where moderate scale comes in.
+* `moderateScale(size: number, factor?: number)`
+Sometimes you don't want to scale everything in a linear manner, that's where moderate scale comes in.
 The cool thing about it is that you can control the resize factor (default is 0.5).
-If normal scale will increase your size by +2X, moderateScale will only increase it by +X.
+If normal scale will increase your size by +2X, moderateScale will only increase it by +X, for example:
-For example:
-* scale(10) = 20
+➡️ scale(10) = 20
-* moderateScale(10) = 15
+➡️ moderateScale(10) = 15
-* moderateScale(10, 0.1) = 11
+➡️ moderateScale(10, 0.1) = 11

 ### ScaledSheet